SIMOC Agent Model by Kai Staats

 Yes.
 There are two ways to run SIMOC locally.

-1. Load SIMOC from the National Geographic server, then save the Preset or Custom simulation data locally.
+1. Load SIMOC from the web server, complete your SIMOC run, then save the simulation data locally.
 As long as you keep your browser tab open, you can re-load any of past or current datasets from your local cache.
 This is ideal for providing demonstrations to a class or in a lecture setting, where your investigation is complete you desire instead to share the results without worrying about internet stability or server-side runtime.

 2. Download the entire SIMOC package and install locally.